 The city of Dubai was once little more than a tiny fishing village, but you sure wouldn’t think that to visit today!
-In recent years, Dubai has aspired to become the biggest and best in the tourism industry, and those aspirations definitely shine through the gigantic towers, manmade islands, and magical underwater hotels.
+In recent years, Dubai has aspired to become the biggest and best in the tourism industry, and those aspirations definitely shine through the gigantic towers, manmade islands, and glitzy luxury hotels.
 There are so many things to do here that it’s often difficult for first-time tourists to wrap their heads around the attractions and local culture.
 So to help you focus and get your bearings, here are some of the top things to see and do in Dubai.

 YOU'RE ALL SET!

 Look out for our newsletters in your inbox soon.

 If tall buildings entice you, Dubai is one of the absolute best places to visit.
 Dubai is home to the world’s tallest building, the Burj Khalifa, which soars above the city and is impossible to miss.
 For the best views of the city and to begin to understand the “lay of the land,” head to the observation deck on the 134th floor.
 The view is nothing short of spectacular at either day or night.
 For convenience and savings, book your visit online in advance if possible.